Announcement Type: New Limited Competition Cooperative Agreement

 ○ SF-424, Application for Federal Assistance.

 ○ SF-424B, Assurances—Non-Construction Programs.

-- Project Narrative (must not exceed ten pages).
+- Project Narrative (must be single spaced and not exceed ten pages).

 ○ Background information on the organization.

 ○ Proposed scope of work, objectives, and activities that provide a description of what will be accomplished, including a one-page Timeframe Chart.

 - Biographical sketches for all key personnel.